Kartessian/MapCanvas/README.md

 There is no need of third party libraries except for [Mapbox.js](https://github.com/mapbox/mapbox.js/).
 Don't forget to get your [Map ID](https://www.mapbox.com/developers/) before start using the Mapbox service.

+Do you want to know more?
+Take a look at the [wiki](https://github.com/Kartessian/MapCanvas/wiki)

 ### Example

 Include lCanvas.js after Mapbox.js